StevenMonty/MARS-Invaders/README.md

 The game features three difficulty modes: Easy, Medium, and Hard.
 In the Easy game mode, the enemy sprites travel toward the player at a rate of 12 FPS.
 In Medium the enemies move 10 FPS, and in Hard mode, the enemies move at 8 FPS.

 ### Game Mechanics
 The game features 5 enemy sprites that spawn from the upper bound of the screen.
-The enemies starting x position is randomly generated via the MIPS random int syscall, the enemies x positon is then locked and they advance toward the player, along the y axis.
+The enemies starting x position is randomly generated via the MIPS random int syscall, the enemies x position is then locked and they advance toward the player, along the y axis.
 The player ship moves along the x and y axis, in responce to the arrow keys on the keyboard.
 The B button is used to fire a bullet from the tip of the player ship.
 The bullet travels upward, locked in its x coordinate.
 Upon collision with an enemy ship, the ship and bullet both go inactive and an explosion animation flashes where the enemy was destroyed.
+If an enemy reaches the bottom the playable screen, the enemy is destroyed the players loses one of their remaining lives.
+If and enemy and the player collide at any point,

 ### Execution